Today on everyone’s favorite conspiracy podcast:

 During his research, Peake found that schizophrenia is a decidedly common illness, affecting almost 1% of the global population, that sweeps through every continent and all cultures.
 Greg and Anthony discuss the implications of this in regard to the causes and functions of schizophrenia

-1:03:18 Because Peake has been able to integrate research from a variety of fields into his studies, he and Greg discuss the role of magic practitioners, the order of the pleroma and esoteric traditions by giving context to their claims of communicating with entities and beings in the spirit world.
+1:03:18 Because Peake has been able to integrate research from a variety of fields into his studies, he and Greg discuss the role of magic practitioners and esoteric traditions by giving context to their claims of communicating with entities and beings in the spirit world.

 Peake continues by elaborating on the consequences of Nick Bostrom’s 2003 paper